YvoysePierre/BoringCurly_ELT_GUI_Script/README.md

 ```

 # How Does It Work?
-Cory is essentially a wrapper for the PyAutoGUI module.
+Curly is essentially a wrapper for the PyAutoGUI module.
 It works by reading a script file and breaking that file into new lines.

 Each line is then broken into a command and argument.

-Using the commands `listing` dictionary created in `/commands.py`, Cory checks to see if the current line represents a valid command.
+Using the commands `listing` dictionary created in `/commands.py`, Curly checks to see if the current line represents a valid command.

 If it does it will execute that command (usually a wrapper for some PyAutoGUI calls) and move on to the next line.

-The logic for reading and parsing the scripts is in `/cory.py`.
+The logic for reading and parsing the scripts is in `/Curly.py`.
 The logic for each available command (as well as the definition of the commands listing dictionary) is in `/commands.py`.

 -------